José Reyes (infielder): Personal life

 After leaving the Mets for free agency, Reyes continued to make his offseason home on Long Island.
 He had lived in Manhasset, New York with his wife, Katherine, and then moved to Old Brookville.
 Reyes was a close friend to former right-handed pitcher José Lima.
 When Lima died May 23, 2010, Reyes said, "He's the funniest guy you could ever meet, he always smiled, he was always happy.
 It was good to know him.
 It's a real tough day...I've known him a long time.
 People in the Dominican Republic love the guy a lot, so it's a very tough day not only for the Dominican people, but for everyone because of the guy that he was."

 Reyes married Katherine Ramirez on July 25, 2008.
-They have three daughters and a son together: Catherine, Ashley, Joselyn and Fernando.
+They have three daughters and a son together.

-On October 31, 2015, Reyes was arrested for allegedly assaulting his wife in Wailea, Hawaii.
-On March 30, 2016, prosecutors in Maui moved to dismiss the domestic abuse charges on the grounds that his wife was refusing to cooperate as a witness.

 Reyes and his wife became American citizens on April 4, 2018.

 Domestic violence

-During the 2015–16 offseason, Reyes was charged with domestic violence, stemming from an incident with his wife while on vacation in Hawaii.
+During the 2015–16 offseason, Reyes was charged with domestic violence, stemming from an incident with his wife while on vacation in Wailea, Hawaii.
 He allegedly grabbed her by the throat and shoved her into a door before hotel security called the police.
 She was taken to the emergency room with injuries to the side, neck, and wrist.
 On February 23, 2016, MLB Commissioner Rob Manfred announced that Reyes would be placed on paid administrative leave until at least April, when his trial began.
+On March 30, 2016, prosecutors in Maui moved to dismiss the domestic abuse charges on the grounds that his wife was refusing to cooperate as a witness.
 On May 13, Manfred announced that Reyes was suspended without pay until May 31, spanning the Colorado Rockies' first 51 games of the season.
 On May 31, the day his suspension expired, he was optioned to Triple-A Albuquerque for a rehab assignment.
 Despite projections that he would return to the team, he was designated for assignment by the Rockies on June 15.

 Media appearances

 On December 7, 2007, Reyes was announced as the cover athlete for Major League Baseball 2K8 from 2K Sports, taking over from New York Yankees counterpart Derek Jeter.
 Reyes was also the cover athlete for the Nintendo DS spinoff, Major League Baseball 2K8 Fantasy All-Stars, albeit in cartoon form.

+On January 23, 2024, Reyes was announced as a housemate on the fourth season of the American Spanish-language reality television series La Casa de los Famosos.
+He was evicted from the house after 112 days, placing 8th on the season.